-We have been having Zoom meetings every Tuesday during lockdown, as a means of keeping in touch and supporting one another.
+We have been having Zoom meetings every Tuesday during the lockdown, as a means of keeping in touch and supporting one another.
 The sessions have mainly focused on the online show.
-Today was particularly interesting because those of us who have started to work with Aristotle, were asked by Jonathan if our experience so far could help others in planning their virtual space.
+Today was particularly interesting because those of us who have started to work with Aristotle were asked by Jonathan, if our experience so far could help others in planning their virtual space.
 Just before that, I had had a quick conversation with Aristotle over a particular.
-It then became clear what, at least, my work flow needed to be as I outlined my suggestions.
+It then became clear what, at least, my workflow needed to be as I outlined my suggestions.

 Based on the principle of taking care of the big things and the details will follow (I alluded to this in the previous post) I outlined these four points:

 - Decide the nature of the space and build it.